 Create the illusion of miles-long legs by slipping black leggings into a pair of tall black boots.
 As for your top, feel free to play around with brightly-hued sweatshirts, puff-sleeve blouses, longline blazers or whatever current trend your heart desires.
 (Although, similar to the note above, try to avoid cropped styles as they’ll end up making your torso looking weirdly short.)

-6. Wear Looser Styles with: A Long, Fitted Sweater Dress
+6. Wear Roomy Styles with a Fitted Sweater Dress

 We’re not talking about slouchy boots, but the ones that fit slightly wider than your calf and are stiff enough to hold their own shape rather than conform to your leg.
 Pair these with a cozy knit dress that ends at the top of your boots, but not above.

-7. Wear Flat Boots with: A Mini Skirt
+8. Wear Flat Boots with a Mini Skirt

-One of the best fashion tips we've learned over the years is: The shorter your hemline, the lower your heel.
+One of the best fashion tips we’ve learned over the years is: The shorter your hemline, the lower your heel.
 So, as you might expect, the shortest hem of all warrants no heel at all, no matter what style of shoes you prefer.
-As for tall boots, we love combining a preppier mini with some tougher black boots or, on the flip side, a casual denim skirt with posh riding boots.
+As for tall boots, we love combining a preppier mini with some tougher black Wellies.

-Knee-high boots and pencil skirts are a classic dup we just can’t get enough of.
-And while we like this combo best with heeled boots and a straight-fitting skirt (as opposed to one with a ton of stretch that hangs on every curve), you can make it work for just about any style boot from equestrian to snakeskin to clingy suede.
+Knee-high boots and pencil skirts are a classic duo we just can’t get enough of.
+And while we like this combo best with heeled boots and a straight-fitting or A-line skirt (as opposed to one that clings to every curve), you can make it work for just about any style boot from equestrian to snakeskin to clingy suede.

 When in doubt, pick one color or color family and stick to it.
 Any of the above outfits will look brilliantly chic done up in shades of a single hue.
 Feel free to play with textures and fabrics too, to add extra depth to your look.

-Don’t wear them with: Baggy or Loose Pants
+11. Don’t Wear Them with Baggy or Loose Pants

 No matter what style tall boots you own, never wear them with trousers that don’t tuck neatly or create puckering or billowing at your thighs.
 You’ll end up looking like a 15th century swashbuckling pirate.
 Opt for slim-fit bottoms, like skinny jeans or leggings, to create a more streamlined silhouette.

 It may have worked for the cast of Gossip Girl back in 2010, but at this point the combination looks dated and juvenile—two things we try to avoid outside of Halloween dressing.
-If you really love the look, try a minidress instead to bring things back into the 2020s.
+If you really love the look, try a minidress instead to bring things back to present day.